A Matter of fact !

 So, if there was a tool that listed out all the top questions people were searching for on the Internet surrounding the subject the writer was interested in creating content on, it would be far easier to get over that initial writer’s block.

 Well, there actually is such a tool.
 It is called Answer The Public.
 The name pretty much tells you what it does.
 It provides you with the most frequent search queries that the people are putting in so that you can use it to answer what the public wants to know.
-You might be wondering what the need for such an application could be when there is already a slew of keyword research tools in the market.
+However, you should never ignore one of the most important factors for ranking, and that's "speed" of your WordPress website.
+If you happen to be in Europe, menestystarinat.fi is something you need to explore today.

 However, those other tools will help you get keywords that get high clicks in general, not exact queries people make in search engines.
 Using those tools, you will know which words and phrases will appear most relevant to search engines to make their content rank high, but not connect you with people’s intent as much.
 This is the necessity that Answer The Public fulfills.
 So, let's now review it in detail.